-The entire neuropil dataset is $4096 \times 4096 \times 400$.
-To train and validate our neural networks, a subset of this data ($700 \times 700 \times 70$) was manually segmented using Amira (Imaging 2012) by an expert.
+The entire neuropil dataset is $4096 \times 4096 \times 400$ .
+To train and validate our neural networks, a subset of this data ( $700 \times 700 \times 70$ ) was manually segmented using Amira (Imaging) by an expert.
 From that set, 42 images were randomly selected and used for training in our classifier.
 The training set contained 4.5 million examples.
 To decrease training time, the ANN was trained first on 1 million examples for 50 iterations.
 The weights from this network were used to initialize the ANN for the 4.5 million training examples.
-The ANN contained one hidden layer of ten nodes.
+The ANN contained one hidden layer of 10 nodes.
 The images required no preprocessing to remove noise or enhance contrast and were sampled with a stencil of radius 10.

 Figure 20 shows the segmentation results on three images from different sections.
-Figure 24 demonstrates in more detail the gap closing that occurs when the tion ANN (Section "Sequential Section Serial Neural Network Architecture"), and d is the final output after tensor voting.
-Yellow circles highlight membranes that were enhanced and detected using these methods.
-Finally, row e is the ground truth sequential section ANN and tensor voting are used.
+Figure 24 demonstrates in more detail the gap closing that occurs when the sequential section ANN and tensor voting are used.
 Figures 21 and 22 give a quantitative comparison on the improvement of the different methods.
 While the improvement in the ROC curve for the sequential section ANN is evident, the improvement after the tensor voting is more difficult to distinguish.
-However, evaluation of the difference images and the Rand index, shown in Figs. 21 and 23, shows a much greater improvement towards closing gaps and strengthening boundaries.
+However, evaluation of the difference images and the Rand index, shown in Figures 21 and 23, shows a much greater improvement towards closing gaps and strengthening boundaries.